yoyonel/ModernGL/docs/reference/formats.rst

    - ``x`` padding
 - ``size`` is an optional number of bytes used to store the type.
   If omitted, it defaults to 4 for numeric types, or to 1 for padding bytes.
-- ``usage`` is a slash followed by a single character indicating how successive values in the buffer should be passed to the shader:
+- ``usage`` is optional, consisting of a slash followed by a single character, indicating how successive values in the buffer should be passed to the
+  shader:

    - ``/v`` per vertex.
      Successive values from the buffer are passed to each vertex.
-     This is the default behavior.
+     This is the default behavior if usage is omitted.
    - ``/i`` per instance.
-     Successive values from the buffer are passed to each instance, during an instanced rendering call.
+     Successive values from the buffer are passed to each instance.
    - ``/r`` per render.
-     Behaves like a uniform -
-     the same value is passed to every vertex of every instance for the whole render call.
+     the first buffer value is passed to every vertex of every instance. ie. behaves like a uniform.

+For example: ``"3f2/i"`` means each element in the buffer array is a struct of three floats.
+Each float is two bytes wide (ie. a "`half float`".)
+Consecutive values in the buffer are passed to each successive instance during an instanced render call.

 Multiple formats may be concatenated together, separated by spaces.
 See the multiple value example below.

-For example: ``"3f2/i"`` means each element in the buffer array is a struct of three floats.
-Each float is two bytes wide (ie. a "`half float`".)
-Consecutive values in the buffer are passed to each successive `instance`.

-This results in the following possibilities:
+The valid combinations of type and size are:

 +----------+---------------+-------------------+-----------------+---------+
 |          |                 size                                          |